 I recently wrote of how my contract job ended early, leaving me angry and unable to walk confidently like George Jefferson, as black men prefer to do when we have disposable income.
 Since that time I’ve been trying to figure out my next step.
 I wrote a business plan (that sounded like fun but was not financially viable), traveled a little, and daydreamed a lot.
 What I learned is that there are a lot of jobs available, though there’s a caveat: most don’t pay shit.
 Well, some do pay well.
 But those jobs read like the type that would cripple my work-life balance, increase my risk of anxiety and cursing out the kids, and further devastate my hairline.
-So I applied for jobs that I was overqualified for, hoping for something that paid OK and served a purpose but also left me the time and mental energy to continue my life as a free Afro-American.
+So I spent time applying for jobs I was overqualified for, hoping for something that paid OK and served a purpose but also left me the time and mental energy to continue my life as a free Afro-American.

 My first interview was with a research center in Detroit.
 In short, they focused on alleviating problems that should no longer exist in the world’s richest country–lead poisoning, gun violence, and dilapidated housing.
 My job would have been to write grant proposals and marketing content to raise funds for the center.
 The interviewer seemed suspicious and asked five variations of the same question: “Why do you want to work here?”
 Or, as she phrased it mid-interview, “I don’t see why you would come all the way here to work.
 Why is that?
 You’re obviously qualified, but why come here?”
 (The job would have required me to be in Detroit three days a week, which is about 3.5 hours away from home.
 My plan was to rent a room and stay there a few nights a week.)